semuconsulting/PyMandel/README.md

 **NB:** The very first time the program is used after installation, jit compilation and caching will delay the first plot by a couple of seconds, but thereafter the rendering should start instantly.

+If desired, the application can be run as a pure Python3 application *without* Numba optimisation by simply removing the Numba `@jit()` decorators in the `mandelprot.py` module.
+Rendering times will, however, be several orders of magnitude slower.

 ## How To Use

 * Settings can be entered manually (or imported from a previously saved metadata file) to plot a fractal image using the specified parameters.